ekino/EkinoDrupalBundle/README.md

 Security
 --------

-You can secure a symfony route with a drupal permission, with prefix PERMISSION_DRUPAL_.
+You can secure a Symfony route with a Drupal permission, with prefix PERMISSION_DRUPAL_.
 Like it:

 ``` yml